ShivankK26/Router-Academy-Courses/docs/understanding-router-ccif/Introduction to the Course.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fIrgXN6EN80" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Objectives of "Understanding Router CCIF Course"

 Welcome to Deep Dived Course on CrossChain Intent Framework Course.
 In this Module, we'll be Understanding What is this Course about & How to Utilize it.
 Let's Begin...

-## What is this Course About?

 The Quest for Seamless Interoperability and User-Friendly Interfaces has led to Significant Innovations.
 One such Breakthrough is the Concept of “Adapters” within the Router cross-chain Intent Framework (CCIF), which Promises to Revolutionize how Users Interact with Decentralized Applications (dApps) across various Blockchain Networks.